 - Minimize your use of makeup if at all possible, especially foundation.
 In the summer, you’re prone to sweating more, making it more likely for your make-up to slide off, or worse, mix with sweat or dirt which can lead to clogged pores and breakouts.

-Want to learn how to illuminate your skin naturally?
+Want to learn how to get gorgeous skin naturally?